FrancoCanova01/gapminder/README.md

 Source: [Gapminder](https://www.gapminder.org/)

 ## Setup
 To run locally, a docker image is provided.
-To build the image run from root of the project: ```docker build . -t gapminder-image``` later to run the container and link it to your local drive: ```docker run -it --name gapminder-container -v "%cd%:/usr/src/app/" gapminder-image```
+To build the image run from root of the project: ```docker build . -t gapminder-image``` later to run the container and link it to your local drive: ```docker run -it --name gapminder-container -v "%cd%:/usr/src/app/" gapminder-image```.
+Any changes to files inside the container will be reflected in your local PC directory.